 In Mexico, U.S. assistance and DEA activities have focused primarily on interdicting aircraft as they deliver their illicit drug cargoes.
 However, as previously mentioned, traffickers are increasingly relying on maritime vessels for shipping drugs.
 Commercial smuggling primarily involves moving drugs in containerized cargo ships.
 Noncommercial smuggling methods primarily involved "mother ships" that depart Colombia and rendezvous with either fishing vessels or smaller craft, as well as "go-fast" boats that depart Colombia and go directly to Mexico's Yucatan Peninsula.
 Efforts to address the maritime movements of drugs into Mexico are minimal, when compared with the increasing prevalence of this trafficking mode.
 State Department officials believe that Mexican maritime interdiction efforts would benefit from training offered by the U.S. Customs Service and the U.S. Coast Guard in port inspections and vessel-boarding practices.

-Recent Efforts to Address Bilateral Drug Control Issues

-Since our June 1995 testimony, a number of events have occurred that could affect future drug control efforts by the United States and Mexico.
-Specifically:

-- The U.S. Embassy elevated counternarcotics from the fourth highest priority-its 1995 ranking-in its Mission Program Plan to its co-first priority, which is shared with the promotion of U.S. business and trade.
-In July 1995, the Embassy also developed a detailed embassywide counternarcotics plan for U.S. efforts in Mexico.
-The plan involves the activities of all agencies involved in counternarcotics activities at the Embassy, focusing on four established goals, programs that the Embassy believes will meet these goals, and specific milestones and measurable objectives.
-It also sets forth funding levels and milestones for measuring progress.
+Recent Efforts to Address Bilateral Drug Control Issues Since our August 1995 testimony, a number of events have occurred that could affect future drug control efforts by the United States and Mexico.
+Specifically: The U.S. Embassy elevated counternarcotics from the fourth highest priority-its 1995 ranking-in its Mission Program Plan to its co-first priority, which is shared with the promotion of U.S. business and trade.
+In July 1995, the Embassy also developed a detailed embassy-wide counternarcotics plan for U.S. efforts in Mexico.
+The plan involves the activities of all agencies involved in counternarcotics activities at the Embassy, focusing on four established goals, programs that the Embassy believes will meet these goals, and specific milestones for measuring progress.
 The Embassy estimated that it will require \$5 million in State Department funds to implement this plan during fiscal year 1996.
-However, only \$1.2 million will be available, according to State Department personnel. - After taking office in December 1994, President Zedillo declared drug trafficking "Mexico's number one security threat."
-As such, he advocated legislative changes to combat drugs and drug-related crimes.
-During the most recently completed session, the Mexican Congress enacted legislation that could improve some of Mexico's counternarcotics capabilities such as making money laundering a criminal offense.
+However, only \$1.2 million will be available, according to State Department personnel.
+After taking office in December 1994, President Zedillo declared drug trafficking "Mexico's number one security threat."
+As such, he advocated legislation that could improve some of Mexico's counternarcotics capabilities such as making money laundering a criminal offense.
 However, legislation to provide Mexican law enforcement agencies with some essential tools needed to arrest and prosecute drug traffickers and money launderers requires ratification by the Mexican states.
 These tools include the use of electronic surveillance and other modern investigative techniques that, according to U.S. officials, are very helpful in attacking sophisticated criminal organizations.
-Furthermore, to date, the Mexican Congress has not addressed several other key issues, such as a requirement that all financial institutions report large cash transactions through currency transaction reports. - In March 1996, Presidents Clinton and Zedillo established a high-level contact group to better address the threat narcotics poses to both countries.
-The Director of the Office of National Drug Control Policy cochaired the first contact group meeting in late March, which met to review drug control policies, enhance cooperation, develop new strategies, and begin to develop a new plan for action.
+Furthermore, to date, the Mexican Congress has not addressed several other key issues, such as a requirement that all financial institutions report large cash transactions through currency transaction reports.
+In March 1996, Presidents Clinton and Zedillo established a high-level contact group to better address the threat narcotics poses to both countries.
+The Director of the Office and begin to develop a new plan for action.
 Binational working groups have been formed to plan and coordinate implementation of the contact group's initiatives.
 According to officials from the Office of National Drug Control Policy, a joint antinarcotics strategy is expected to be completed in late 1996.